 Professional artists – skilled in community arts, applied theatre and arts education – run workshops alongside culturally diverse emerging artists.
-Together with young people we find the burning issues and transform them into incandescent contemporary performance.
+Together with young people we find the burning issues and transform them into incandescent contemporary performances.

 We’re obsessive about gathering audience feedback and research, and use this to improve our performances and processes.

 Our Artistic Vision